ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 ### vSAN storage
 {: #vc_nsx-t_orderinginstance-vsan-storage}

-vSAN is available for the **Skylake** and **Broadwell** Bare Metal configuration only.
+vSAN is available for the **Skylake** and **Broadwell** Bare Metal configurations only.
 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
-* If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
-This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+* If you want to add capacity disks over the limit of 10, check the **High-Performance Intel Optane** box.
+This option provides two extra capacity disk bays for a total of 12 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.

-  The **High-Performance Intel Optane** option is available only for the Skylake CPU models Dual Intel Xeon Gold 5120 and Dual Intel Xeon Gold 6140.
+  The **High-Performance Intel Optane** option is available only for the Skylake CPU models.
   {:note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
 These values depend on whether you checked the **High-Performance Intel Optane** box.